 Graduate School of Chemical Sciences and Engineering

-– Molecular-level control and analysis of reactions, catalyst development for efficient reactions, and the development of reaction chains that will lead to related chemical process development and process design
+– Molecular-level control and analysis of reactions, catalyst development for efficient reactions, development of reaction chains toward related chemical process development and process design

 – Development of organic polymers, inorganic materials, metallic materials, nanomaterials and other types of matter with novel functions stemming from a hierarchical assembly of molecules and atoms, and related composite materials

-As part of HU’s efforts to develop future leaders for global roles as demanded by society, the Graduate School of Chemical Sciences and Engineering collaborates with the Frontier Chemistry Center and other organizations in actively promoting programs offered in English to enable HU students to learn together with overseas students at HU or its overseas partner institutions.
-These include the Hokkaido Summer Institute Program and the Learning Satellite Program.
+To develop future leaders capable of taking up global roles, the Graduate School of Chemical Sciences and Engineering collaborates with the Frontier Chemistry Center and other organizations in actively promoting programs offered in English.
+Such efforts are intended to enable Hokkaido University (HU) students to learn together with overseas students at HU or its partner institutions abroad.
+Related initiatives include the Hokkaido Summer Institute Program and the Learning Satellite Program.
 Through its Ph.D.
-Program, the school has helped internationalize university education with the establishment of the Advanced Graduate School of Chemistry and Materials Science (AGS) program, which is offered in English to Japanese and international students.
+Program, the school has helped to internationalize university education with the establishment of the Advanced Graduate School of Chemistry and Materials Science (AGS) program, which is offered in English to Japanese and international students.

-Based on HU’s four philosophies (i.e., Frontier Spirit, Global Perspectives, All-round Education and Practical Learning), the school is committed to producing future generations of outstanding leaders in chemistry and a wide range of related disciplines.
+Based on HU’s four philosophies (i.e., Frontier Spirit, All-round Education, Global Perspectives and Practical Learning), the school is committed to producing future generations of outstanding leaders in chemistry and a wide range of related disciplines.